TomStuart92/TomStuart92.github.io/_posts/16-08-28-CrypticMadness.md

 ---
 title: Cryptic Madness
+excerpt: "In this blog post we explore some basic cryptology."
 ---
-In this blog post we explore some basic cryptology.

 ## Introduction

 The following blog post probably contains a whole load of mistakes, mistruths and general misinformation.